atbentley/pock/docs/index.rst

   verify(my_mock).port

-Some select features of Pock are:
+Some of Pock's features include:

 - Mock and verify a range of access patterns in Python
 - Match arguments during mock creation and verification